Killiney – Coastal Views, Historic Hill Park and Blue Flag Beach

 Opening hours (Killiney Hill Park)Dawn – dusk, year-round (no admission fee)

 Public transportDART stop “Killiney” (≈5 min walk to hill and beach).
 Bus 59 runs hourly to Marine Road, Dún Laoghaire (≈25 min).
-Aircoach from Fitzpatrick Castle Hotel to Dublin Airport runs 24 h.
+Aircoach from Fitzpatrick Castle Hotel to Dublin Airport runs 24 hours.

-AccessibilityBeach has ramps, handrails and disabled‑user facilities; the hill’s main paths are paved and wheelchair‑friendly up to the tea‑room entrance.
+AccessibilityBeach has ramps, handrails and disabled facilities; the hill’s main paths are paved and wheelchair-friendly up to the tea-room entrance.

-AdmissionFree for park, beach and most attractions.
-Fitzpatrick Castle Hotel and Mapas Restaurant are paid venues.
+AdmissionFree for park, beach and heritage trail.
+Hotel and restaurant venues are paid.

 Getting There